cloud-copilot/iam-expand/README.md

 ```

 #### `--invert-not-actions`
 *This operates only on JSON input*.
-It will recursively search the JSON document for any `NotAction` that is a string or and array of strings.
+It will recursively search the JSON document for any `NotAction` that is a string or an array of strings.
 The `NotAction` will be replaced with an `Action` key that is the inverse of the `NotAction` actions or patterns.
 ```bash
 cat policy.json | iam-expand --invert-not-actions
 ```